 The sensitivity of the horse has never ceased to amaze me.
 How it is possible for our tiniest movement to have an effect on a body as large as that of our horse.
 If this were not the case, however, we would never be able to command them as we wish.
 Riding would become a struggle between the animal and the rider – and it is not difficult to foresee who would win this confrontation.

-A good rider is one who, when riding, knows how to use the various parts of his body, applying subtle amounts of muscular pressure, in the exact quantity needed and at just the right moment, knowing in advance what the effect of these interventions (aids) will be.
+A good rider is one who, when riding, knows how to use the various parts of his body, applying subtle amounts of muscular pressure, in the exact quantity needed and at just the right moment, knowing in advance what the effect of these interventions (aids) will and should be.

 Here we shall be looking at the effect caused by the different parts of the rider’s body on the horse, knowledge which must be mastered by the rider in order to determine what techniques of equitation are to be applied.